 Addition of material on folklore includes audio and video recordings, brochures, booklets, books, and correspondence.

-INVENTORY.
-Addition to professional papers of a UMC Department of Germanic and Slavic Studies chairman.
+Additions to professional papers of a University of Missouri-Columbia Department of Germanic and Slavic Studies chairman.
 Contains correspondence, teaching materials, departmental papers, oral histories of German-Americans in Missouri, and student materials.

 Addition of three booklets entitled: The Musical Life of Bethel German Colony; Bethel German Colony, Religious Beliefs and Practices; and Ein Zeppelin-Maschinist erzahlt Meine Fahrten 1931-1938.

 Photographs used in assembling the exhibit "Where the Sun of Freedom Shines: The German Heritage in Missouri."

 Schroeder, Adolf E., Papers, (CA4918)

 1.6 linear feet